yldrmmuhammedemin/GeometricShapeRecognition/README.md

 ## Limitations

  - Implemented only for:
-   - triangle
+   - Triangle
-   - rectangle
+   - Rectangle
-   - pentagon
+   - Pentagon
-   - circle
+   - Circle

 ## Sample